linozen/exocortex-public/content/exocortex/refs.md

 weight: 30

 title: Reference Notes
-subtitle: "These types of notes tend to much shorter.
+subtitle: "These types of notes tend to be much shorter.
 They either contain a summary/outline of a reference I find interesting or a collection of quotes from it.
-Sometimes they might simply include a link to another reference or concept."
+Sometimes they simply include a link to another reference or concept."

 content:
   # Page type to display.
 E.g. project.